parvvaresh/evaluator-targoman/src/readme.md

    pip install pandas matplotlib tqdm
    ```

-2. Place your reference dataset in a CSV file named "data.csv" in the same directory as the script.
+2. **Place your reference dataset in a CSV file named "data.csv" in the same directory as the script**

+    go to ->src ->data (copy data sets and rename to data.csv)
+   .
 Ensure that the CSV file has two columns: one for reference sentences and another for target sentences.

-3. Use the `eval_targoman` class to perform the evaluation.
+4. Use the `eval_targoman` class to perform the evaluation.
 Here's an example of how to use it:

    ```python
    from eval_targoman import eval_targoman